 5. Check Southwest’s Hotel Booking Site

 You can earn a HUGE number of Southwest points – up to 10,000 points per night – by booking select hotels at the SouthwestHotels.com site.

 I earned 10,000 Southwest points to complete my 2017 Companion Pass by booking a ~$300 hotel room.
 Here are more insider tips to get the most points from the Southwest hotel site.

 There are lots of ways to earn Southwest points for the Companion Pass.
 Just take advantage of the methods that are most effective for YOU!
 These include:

 - Participating in Rapid Rewards Dining and keeping cards updated

-- Using Chase Southwest credit cards for everything except categories where you may earn more points on other cards
+- Using Chase Southwest credit cards, like the Southwest Rapid Rewards® Plus Credit Card or Southwest Rapid Rewards® Premier Credit Card, for everything except categories where you may earn more points on other cards

 - Installing the Chrome button and starting all shopping at the Southwest shopping portal

 - Remembering to check the Southwest hotel booking site